 The duration of a parasitic infection is determined by the within-host ecological dynamics of parasite biomass growth and mortality: the infection lasts until the immune response kills or expels the parasite, or, failing that, until the parasite dies.
 These within-host dynamics have profound implications for both the health of the individual host and the health of the population.
 At the individual scale, the time it takes to clear an infectious agent can affect the likelihood that the infection will become lethal [1], the cumulative severity of symptoms [2], and the amount of tissue damage that must be repaired if the individual is to recover [3,4].
 At the population scale, the longer individuals are infected, the longer they tend to be infectious to others [5-8].
 Moreover, the duration of infection and its inverse, clearance rate, are canonical parameters in models of dynamic epidemiology [9-11], and both the mean and variance in infection duration among individuals is expected to affect epidemic outbreak risk and ease of control (Box 1).

 Despite the profound individual- and population-scale impacts of infection duration, the dynamic processes that determine infection duration are poorly understood.
-This is partly because duration arises from the complex interplay of host and parasite genetics with environmental context.
-For example, infection duration is known to vary among host genotypes (e.g., [18-21]), parasite genotypes (e.g., [22-24]), and to depend, in some cases, on the combination of host and parasite genotypes (e.g., GHxGP interactions for duration [25, 26]).
-Infection duration also varies strongly with environmental factors such as inoculating dose [27, 28], rate of exposure [29, 30]) and resource availability [31, 32].
+Infection duration is known to vary among host genotypes (e.g., [18-21]), parasite genotypes (e.g., [22-24]), and to depend, in some cases, on the combination of host and parasite genotypes (e.g., GHxGP interactions for duration [25, 26]).
+Infection duration also varies strongly with environmental factors such as inoculating dose [27, 28], rate of exposure [29, 30]), host resource availability [31, 32], and local ecology (laboratory versus field [refs]).
 Perplexingly, the way in which duration changes with environmental factors often varies among host genotypes [33-35].
 More vexing still, infection duration often varies among individuals of a given genotype exposed to the same parasite dose, even in controlled experiments [18, 37, 38], and even with clonal isolates of parasites (such as rodent malaria [39] or streptococcus [40] infections).
 The variation in infection duration among individual hosts of the same genotype can be as large as the variation among host genotypes (e.g., [41]).
 This variation among individuals is typically ignored, treated as unwanted noise that potentially obscures differences among treatment means, rather than as an object of study in its own right.
-In contrast, we suggest that seriously exploring within-genotype variation will help us identify processes that determine infection duration.
+We propose that variation in duration among individuals within a genotype is a clue that points towards processes that underlie variation among genotypes and across environments.

-Here, we propose to use inoculating dose to “probe” within-host ecological dynamics across host genotypes and environments, thereby revealing the fundamental processes that drive variation in infection duration.
-We will develop and test novel mathematical theory to quantify the positive and negative feedbacks that regulate infection duration in both controlled lab settings and under greater environmental realism.
-We will focus on the biology of gastrointestinal nematode parasites, as nematode infection duration varies widely even in controlled conditions (e.g., some hosts take days, others take years to expel worms) [42].
-Our three Objectives will identify within-host processes that drive varied infection duration across host strains, among individuals within a strain, and as hosts move into a more natural environment, revealing general principles that likely apply to many infectious disease systems.
+In particular, we hypothesize that the strong feedback mechanisms within the immune system itself, such as self-stimulation and cross-inhibition, generate ecological Allee effects affecting both the parasite and the immune system [refs].
+A hallmark of systems characterized by Allee effects is that initial conditions have an outsize affect on outcome [ref].
+As such, we propose to use inoculating dose to “probe” the within-host ecological dynamics of the gastrointestinal nematode Trichuris muris in its mouse host across host genotypes and across environments that vary in ecological realism, leveraging the powerful tools of mouse immunology to study immune-parasite interactions under natural settings.
+We will combine this empirical data with novel mathematical theory of immunoparasitogical Allee effects to quantify the positive and negative feedbacks that regulate infection duration, revealing general principles that likely apply to many infectious disease systems.
+We will pursue the following three Objectives:

 Objective 1: Quantify the relative strength of chronicity- and clearance-promoting feedback loops across host strains and test whether this explains the variable response to dose.